MireyNM/MireyNM/README.md

 🔭 I just graduated from a Bootcamp in **Data Analytics and Visualization from Carleton University**

+📈 I am seeking a new opportunity where I can focus on developing my skills in data analytics and visualization.

 👩🏻‍💻 I am committed to continuing education and focusing on my professional personal growth.

-📈 I am seeking a new opportunity where I can focus on developing my personal growth in data science and visualization.

 ✈️ I'm a traveler.
 I am really keen on photography and social media.

 💫 In my free time I like to go hiking, spend time in nature, or simply catch a movie on Netflix.